Startup and product initialisation

 support through-the-web defined products via

-the add permission of each of the items returned by all_meta_types()
+the add permission of each of the items returned by all_meta_types().
+The

 invoke a constructor.